Machine learning for hydrodynamic stability: Validation of the classification strategy

+As noted above, there is \rbl{a degree} of uncertainty in the classification of flows with perturbations between \rbl{$10^{-3}$ and $10^{-4}$}.
+To investigate this, our bifurcation analysis was restarted from scratch with a \rbl{coarse parameter set $\SS_2$ of 105 data points, generated by taking 7 uniformly spaced values of $\Re$ between 160 and 240 and 15 logarithmically spaced values of $\delta$ between $10^{-5}$ and $10^{-2}$}.
+The visualisation of the bifurcation boundary in the \rbl{left plot} in Figure~\ref{step-figure-VI} is generated by training the neural network on the set of 105 data points, sampling the parameter set at 200,000 points uniformly distributed in the region of interest and \rbl{colouring the probability of observing a bifurcated solution at these parameter values using a cyclic colormap.} The uniformly sharp transition is the striking feature of this picture.

+\rbl{ The two plots on the right of Figure~\ref{step-figure-VI} show the estimated probability of observing a bifurcated solution for perturbations of fixed magnitude.
+These probability plots were generated by uniformly sampling the $\SS_2$ surrogate network at 200 values of $\Re$ with fixed values, $\delta=10^{-3.5}$ and $\delta=10^{-15}$.}

-The classification boundary in \rbl{Figure~\ref{step-figure-VI}} is consistent with estimates of the critical Reynolds number $\Re_*$ for unperturbed flow ($\delta=0$) that have been published in the literature.
+\rbl{An important observation is that the probability distribution generated by the blind dataset surrogate is perfectly consistent with estimates of the critical Reynolds number $\Re_*$ for unperturbed flow ($\delta=0$) that have been published in the literature.
 Results for three studies reported in Table~II in~\cite{drikakis97} suggest that $\Re_*$ is between 216 and 219, but the authors also remark that ``the exact value of the critical Reynolds number is difficult to fix because it depends on grid resolution, but it is close to 216.''
-This remark is supported by the eigenvalue results in~\cite[Fig.\,4]{elman18} showing that computed estimates of the critical eigenvalue governing linear stability move to the left as the spatial resolution is increased.
-To assess the sensitivity to discretisation parameters and validate our surrogate model, a second set of 50 classification data points were randomly generated close to the classification boundary with a refined spatial grid (level 6 in \ifiss).
-In these calculations, the dimension ${n_x}$ of the algebraic system is increased \rbl{from 23,842 to 94,146} and ${n_t}$, the number of time steps, is increased from \rbl{1200 to 1600}.
-The results are shown in Figure~\ref{step-figure-VII}.
-The only \rbl{two parameter combinations that are misclassified by the coarse grid surrogate model have a perturbation of magnitude close to $10^{-4}$}.
-Looking carefully at the results {in the left plot} in Figure~\ref{step-figure-VI} {one can see} a lot of uncertainty in the classification of flows with perturbation of this magnitude.
-We did not investigate this further.
-We note however that if the magnitude of the perturbation is increased to $5\times10^{-3}$ then the classification results in \rbl{Figure~\ref{step-figure-VI} suggest that the flow is not symmetric for all Reynolds numbers in the range considered.}
+This remark is supported by the eigenvalue results in~\cite[Fig.\,4]{elman18} showing that computed estimates of the critical eigenvalue governing linear stability move to the left as the spatial resolution is increased.}